There are many functions of a business letter. We discuss here some functions depending on its paragraphs.

 Conclude the Message:

-The last paragraph is the summary of the letter.
+The last paragraph is a summary of the letter.
 It emphasizes the action you want this reader to take; it states exactly what you want the reader to do.
 A direct question provides a good closing because it gives the reader a specific query to consider.

 - May we have your answer by the end of the month?